We've had ENUE COD up on the roof over the past

 RTL: You took a break from graffiti for a few years, what was the

 main thing that brought you back to it?
-Did you ever really
+Did you ever really stop

 or just kept it more low-key?